agutell/Projects/README.md

 ## Explainable Machine Learning in Cardiovascular Diagnostics
 Bachelor Thesis at KTH: Explainable Machine Learning in Cardiovascular Diagnostics

+The major challenges in implementing machine learning models in medical applications stem from ethical and accountability concerns, which arise from the lack of insight and understanding of the models’ inner workings and reasoning.
+This opaqueness has resulted in the emergence of a new subfield of machine learning called Explainability, which aims to develop and deploy methods to gain insight into how input data is weighted and propagated through a machine learning algorithm.
+This paper aims to examine the viability of certain explainability methods when applied to cardiovascular diagnostics.
+The machine learning models that were implemented and subsequently evaluated include Logistic Regression, Decision Trees, and Random Forests.
+Methods such as Feature Importance plots, Lasso Regularization (L1 norm), and Sequential Feature Selection were applied to achieve better interpretation of these models.
+The results indicate that different models and forms of regularization prioritize various input features more heavily than others, even when trained on identical data.
+A consistent finding across all models, except for Logistic Regression with Lasso regularization, was the ability to significantly reduce the dimensionality of the input feature space without substantial loss in model test performance.
+This allows for the isolation of specific features, thereby enhancing insight into and improving a model’s interpretability.
+Systolic and diastolic blood pressure along with cholesterol values were the two main input features that determined a patients cardiovascular diagnosis.

+**PDF** is available at: [view](https://github.com/agutell/Projects/blob/main/Explainable%20Machine%20Learning%20in%20Cardiovascular%20Diagnostics.pdf)

 ## Transfer Learning - A Deep Learning Approach
 The paper explores transfer learning together with pseudo labeling and semi-supervised learning.
 ## Quantization and Finetuning of LLMs